iamjeremylim/admin_ui/README.md

 The application is a platform for store merchants to manage their stores.

-## Current app features
+## App features

-User can perform following actions:
+Current:

-- view list of stores
+- User can view list of stores
-- create/delete a store
+- User can create/delete a store

+Future:

+- User authentication
+- User can view/edit a store

 ## Getting started